|

 and redirects and diffuses it to the darker parts of a space.

-American 3-Way Prism Company
+American 3-Way Prism Co

 How a Fresnel lighthouse lens bends light